By Tim Lambert

 In the middle of 1990, a long recession started and unemployment rose sharply.
 Economic recovery began in 1993.
 From 1993 onward unemployment fell steadily and by 2000 it was at a level not seen since 1979.
 Meanwhile, in April 1992, the Conservatives won another general election, even though the country was in recession.
 However in 1997 Labour finally won an election and Tony Blair became prime minister.

 Britain in the 21st Century

 In the early 21st century the population of Britain grew sharply, boosted by immigration.
 In 2001 the population of the UK was just under 59 million.
 By 2013 it had risen to 63.7 million.
-In 2018 it was estimated to be 66 million.
+In 2021 it was 67 million.

 Like the rest of the world, Britain suffered a recession following the financial crisis of 2008.
-But living standards remained high.
+But living standards remained high for most people.
 Britain left the EU in 2020.

-In 2020 and 2021 Britain, like the rest of the world was affected by Covid but it is now recovering.
+In 2020 and 2021 Britain, like the rest of the world was affected by Covid but it recovered.
+Today Britain is a prosperous nation.